Quick Tips for Writing Your Work-History Resume Section

 PAR stands for Problem Action Results and is a good starting point for thinking about your accomplishments.
 What types of challenges did you face?
 What actions did you take to overcome the problems?
 What was the result of your efforts, and how did your performance benefit the company?
 Write down a list of your accomplishments and incorporate the most impressive ones into your resume.

-An effective strategy is to write the result of your work before listing the problem and action.
+An effective strategy for your work-history resume section is to write the result of your work before listing the problem and action.
 This allows you to lead with the most compelling aspect of your accomplishment.

 For example: Reversed an annual $2 million decline in market share by streamlining the benchmark process and building a top-flight sales team.